|

 fat low-end, nice cutting mids, and good overall warmth and

-body woods and is fairly inexpensive.
-It's grain is not
+woods and is relatively inexpensive.
+Its grain is not

-very distinct so it is usually painted in solid colors.
+very distinct, so it is usually painted in solid colours.

 Ash -- exhibits a

 bass and long sustain.
-Light colored, medium weight with
+Light coloured, medium weight with

 wood.